Raynos/routil/README.md

         routil.send(res, data, statusCode, headers)

         // Handle different methods.
 Returns a function which takes req as
-        // the first parameter and then calls the correct function based on method var f = methods({
+        // the first parameter and then calls the correct function based on
+        // the method
+        var f = methods({
             "GET": handleGet,
             "POST": handlePost,
             "DELETE": handleDelete,
             "PUT": handlePut
         })

+        // Handle different methods but also read the _method field on a HTML
+        // form.
+This will map a POST with _method=PUT to a PUT handler var f = methods({
+            "PUT": worksWithForms
+        }, true)

         // Calls Templar(req, res, config)(templateName, data)
         routil.template(req, res, templateName, data)